 Brandi’s first experience with Drosophila genetics was as an undergraduate in Dr. Sarah Elgin’s lab at Washington University.
 She went on to characterize the biochemical activity of a chromatin remodeller for her thesis work at the University of Michigan in the laboratory of Dr. Daniel Bochar.
 Brandi studied chromatin insulator-dependent looping interactions.
 She is currently Assistant Director of Hereditary Cancer at GeneDx.

 Matt obtained both a B.A. in Biology and M.S. in Cellular and Molecular Biology from Johns Hopkins University.
 He studied the effects of insulators on the chromatin landscape using a variety of molecular techniques.
-He obtained his M.D./Ph.D. from the University of Pennsylvania under the supervision of Dr. Mitchell Lazar and is now a Resident Physician at Massachusetts General Hospital.
+He obtained his M.D./Ph.D. from the University of Pennsylvania under the supervision of Dr. Mitchell Lazar and is now a Hematology/Oncology Fellow at Dana-Farber Cancer Institute and Massachusetts General Hospital.

 Patrick graduated from St. John's University with a B.S. in Biology.
 He worked on the development of a visual cell based assay for higher order nuclear organization that will be used to perform a high throughput dsRNA knockdown screen.
 Patrick went on to obtain a Ph.D. at Cornell University under the supervision of Dr. Paul Soloway and completed a postdoctoral fellowship in the laboratory of Bradley Cairns at the University of Utah.
-He established his independent research group at the University of Rochester Medical Center.
+He is now an Assistant Professor at the University of Rochester Medical Center.